The Basics

 NASDAQ—National Association of Securities Dealers Automated Quotation.
 The automated quotation system for the Over-the-Counter (OTC) market, showing current bid-ask prices for thousands of stocks.

-National Association of Securities Dealers (NASD)—nonprofit self-regulatory organization of brokers and dealers in the over-the-counter securities business, under supervision of the SEC.
+National Association of Securities Dealers (NASD)—a nonprofit self-regulatory organization of brokers and dealers in the over-the-counter securities business, under supervision of the SEC.

 Nikkei 225—a stock market index for the Tokyo Stock Exchange.

-Non-qualified Annuity—a type of annuity that has no contribution limit and no required minimum distributions at age 701/2 (unlike qualified).
-It can be funded with after-tax dollars from any source and is available to any investor.
+Non-Qualified Annuity—a type of annuity that has no contribution limit and no required minimum distributions at age 70 1/2 (unlike qualified).
+It can be funded with after-tax dollars from any source and is available to any annuity purchaser.

 O